(Updated Feb 2019)

 Both radar detectors also offer GPS-based low speed muting.
 This way you can drive through new parts of town and when you’re sitting in traffic or sitting at a redlight, the radar detector will keep itself extra quiet so that you don’t have to keep repeatedly hitting the mute button.

 The Max 360c can also determine the speed limit of the road that you’re on by referencing an online database (when connected to the internet via Bluetooth or WiFi) and keep itself quiet when you’re traveling below the speed limit and alert normally when you’re speeding.
 Be aware that this doesn’t take into account things like construction zones or school zones so the detector may be muting itself while you’re speeding which isn’t cool, but it’s a way to have a dynamically adjusting low speed muting threshold that varies depending upon the road that you’re on.
+Plus it’s nice seeing the speed limit and your speed side-by-side.

 Speed-based Sensitivity Adjustments